pvanisacker/heremaps/README.md

 |-----|-----|------------|---------------|--------------|----------------|-------------------------------------------|------------------|--------------|-------------|
 | 51  | 6   | Gangelt    | DEU           | Heinsberg    |                | Gangelt, Nordrhein-Westfalen, Deutschland | 52538            |              | Nordrhein-Westfalen |

-The command includes a small cache to avoid calling the HERE api too often.
+Internally command includes a small cache to avoid calling the HERE api too often.
 By default it stores 1000000 results for 62 days.
-The reverse geocode command will internally round lat/lng to a 5 digit precision to increase the cache hit ratio.
+The reverse geocode command will internally also round lat/lng combinations to a 5 digit precision to increase the cache hit ratio.

 ## reversegeocode macro